-26. Historic and Archaeological Resource.
+26 22.
+Historic and Archaeological Resource.

-If any portion of the site has been identified as containing historic or archaeological resources, the development shall include appropriate measures for protecting these resources, including but limited to, modification of the proposed design of site, timing of construction, limiting extent of excavation.
+If any portion of the site has been identified by the Maine Historical Preservation Commission or the Town of Richmond Comprehensive Plan as containing historic or archaeological resources, the development shall include appropriate measures for protecting these resources, including but not limited to7: modification of the proposed design of site, timing of construction, and limiting extent of excavation.